rchain/bounties/projects/LinksToOfficialChannels.md

 **For Your Safety**

 :no_entry_sign: Legit admins will never send you a PM.
-You can PM an admin, but an admin will never start a conversation.
-If it happens forward the message to the group immediately.
+You're welcome to PM an admin, but an admin will never start a conversation.
+If it happens forward the message to the group immediately with @admin.

-Bona fide managing admins:
+Bona fide active admins:
 @itlake
 @Mcry89
 @ojimadu
 @Keaycee
 @lapin7